minha12/tribute-page/README.md

 1. Clone the repository
 2. Open `index.html` in your web browser
 3. No additional setup required - all dependencies are loaded via CDN
+4. The github page is online at: https://minha12.github.io/tribute-page/

 ## Project Structure